stefled/remaken/README.md

 To setup a native C/C++ project that uses thirdparty dependencies, a developer must for each dependency (whatever the build system is in either [make](https://www.gnu.org/software/make/manual/make.html), [cmake](https://cmake.org/), [conan](https://conan.io/), [vcpkg](https://github.com/microsoft/vcpkg), [MSVC](https://visualstudio.microsoft.com/) …)  :

 1. build each dependency with homogeneous build rules and flags (for instance c++ std version, for each target [*debug*, *release* | *os* | *cpu* | *shared*, *static*])
-2. install each dependency in an accessible path in the system (and eventually, pollute the development environment system for instance using `make install`, or set a different *sysroot*)
+2. install each dependency in an accessible path in the system (and eventually, pollute the development environment system for instance using `make install`, or set a different *sysroot* - make install by default will need sudo access for unix(e)s.)
 3. add include paths, libraries paths and libraries link flags for each dependency and sub dependency in its development project
 4. For each new development, even based on same dependencies : reproduce every dependency build step 1 to 3 (also true for [conan](https://conan.io/) when the binary hosted version doesn’t fit with your options)
 5. Running a final application : each dependency must either be copied in the same folder than the application or paths must be set to each shared dependency folder.